omgnetwork/OIP/0002-internal-exchange-mechanism.md

 **LocalLedgerDB.Transaction:** A logical group of ledger entries that represents a single business event (e.g. a same-token transfer, an exchange transaction, an exchange transfer).

-Each `EWalletDB.Transfer` item is one `LocalLedgerDB.Transaction`.
+Each `EWalletDB.Transaction` item is one `LocalLedgerDB.Transaction`.
 One `LocalLedgerDB.Transaction` for an exchange has at least 4 `LocalLedgerDB.Entry`.
 For example:

   - transaction.type = “internal_exchange”
   - transaction.exchange_pair_id, e.g. "BTC/ETH"